-First- and Last-Mile Connections.
+Policy C 4.3 First- and Last-Mile Connections.
 Encourage and facilitate provision of bicycle parking and shared mobility options at transit centers and other community destinations to provide first-and last-mile connections.

-Bicycle and Shared Mobility-Related Technology.
-Explore ways to use technology to improve bicycle and shared mobility safety and connectivity.

-Bicycle Improvements.
-Require new developments to construct or contribute to improvements that enhance the cyclist experience, including bicycle lanes and bicycle parking.

-Coordination with Other City Projects.
-Maximize opportunities to implement bicycle facilities through other City of San Mateo projects.

-Interjurisdiction Coordination.
-Continue to coordinate with adjacent jurisdictions and regional partners in the development of connected bicycle and pedestrian facilities and regional trails, as identified in adopted City plans.

-Policy C 4.8 Bicycle Lane Maintenance.
+- Policy C 4.5 Bicycle Improvements.
+Require new developments to construct or contribute to improvements that enhance the cyclist experience, including bicycle lanes and bicycle parking. - Policy C 4.6Coordination with Other City Projects.
+Maximize opportunities to implement bicycle facilities through other City of San Mateo projects. - Policy C 4.7 Interjurisdiction Coordination.
+Continue to coordinate with adjacent jurisdictions and regional partners in the development of connected bicycle and pedestrian facilities and regional trails, as identified in adopted City plans. - Policy C 4.8 Bicycle Lane Maintenance.
 Maintain existing and future bicycle lanes to keep them in a usable and safe condition for cyclists.